WGBA-TV: Early years

 In the wake of a bankruptcy, Green Bay's original Fox affiliate WXGZ (channel 32) went dark on February 14, 1992.
 WGBA became the new affiliate the following day, changing its branding to "Fox 26".
 After Ace TV acquired the WXGZ license, WGBA helped to relaunch the station through a local marketing agreement in June 1994.
 That station became a charter affiliate of UPN and changed its call letters to WACY-TV in 1995.
 In 1994, during the first year of Fox's contract to broadcast NFL games, the station entered into a contract with ABC affiliate WBAY-TV (channel 2) to produce a pregame show to air before Green Bay Packers games since it lacked a local sports department.
-With Fox gaining rights to air NFC games, channel 26 became the Packers' unofficial home station (a role it would only hold for one season; since their switch to NBC, the station aired any Packer games from 1995 to 1997 when the team hosted an AFC team at Lambeau Field, and since 2006, all NBC Sunday Night Football games).
+With Fox gaining rights to air NFC games, channel 26 became the Packers' unofficial home station (a role it would only hold for one season; since their switch to NBC, the station aired any Packer games from 1995 to 1997 when the team hosted an AFC team at Lambeau Field, and since 2006, all NBC Sunday Night Football games; it also was the station Super Bowl XXXII aired in the market).